top of page

 NASA’s Office of STEM Engagements provides internship opportunities at all their locations around America.
 If you live near a NASA facility, you have the flexibility to opt for an internship in a research facility near you!
 However, if you live away from one, NASA also conducts virtual internships.
 You can access their database on internships here (you will have to filter through the database to find opportunities open for high school students specifically).

 Through this internship, you will gain the opportunity to experience real-world applications of aerospace engineering.
-Students interested in engineering or astrophysics can consider this program as it’s a great value-add for college applications, owing to the reputation and prestige of this program as well as NASA.
+Students interested in engineering or astrophysics can consider this program as it’s a great value-add for college applications, owing to the reputation and prestige of this program from NASA.

 Acceptance Rate: Around 5%